 I also collected mugs before the party that I made Butter Beer stickers for, so all the guests got to take one home after the party.
 Our Butter Beer was a delicious mix of Crown Royal, Buttershots, root beer & cream soda.
 Along with Butter Beer we also served Felix Felicis, which was apple cider and spiced rum.

 The food we kept very simple.
 Ham & cheese sandwiches, veggies & dip, beef stew, chili cheese dip, and chips.
 Destiny had a name for everything, but I honestly don’t remember what any of them were…sorry Destiny!

 Snape’s potion closet was actually the door to the kitchen, which wasn’t decorated.
 Only house elves are allowed in there anyway!

-We were a little stumped on what to make the dining room, since we had already designated the porch to be the Great Hall.
+We were a little stumped on what to make the dining room, since we had already designated the porch to be the Great Hall that looks like the Restaurant Signs we see on the street.
 Since I had spiders and Educational Decrees already made, I decided to just call it a corridor.
 We put the food out here to avoid clutter in the great hall, and it worked out really well.
 On top of that I wrote on the window, added the “spider trail,” the educational decrees, and hung a scene setter as “Snape’s Potion Closet.”
 On the way to the great hall you will also see Scabbers and maybe even a dementor!
 The decrees were made using a template I found here, and the spiders, hands, and mice were part of a Martha Stewart craft kit.

 A post all about the costumes will be up soon!